Our Services

 Our GPs may ask the clinical pharmacist to get in touch with you if you take lots of medications from time to time.
 This is to review your symptoms and check they’re still the best medications to be on.
 Where better, newer alternatives are available, they’ll discuss this with you and your GP.

-Practices across Walkden and Little Hulton are working together to offer COVID-19 seasonal boosters (Spring Boosters).
+Practices across Walkden and Little Hulton are working together to offer COVID-19 seasonal boosters (Autumn/ Winter Boosters).

 You can have a seasonal booster dose of the COVID-19 vaccine if you are: